Polish underground press

-The Polish underground press, devoted to prohibited materials (sl. bibuła /pl/, lit. semitransparent blotting paper or, alternatively, drugi obieg /pl/, lit. second circulation), has a long history of combatting censorship of oppressive regimes in Poland.
-It existed throughout the 19th and 20th centuries, including under foreign occupation of the country, as well as during the totalitarian rule of the pro-Soviet government.
+The Polish underground press, devoted to prohibited materials (sl. bibuła /pl/, lit. 'semitransparent blotting paper' or, alternatively, drugi obieg /pl/, lit. 'second circulation'), has a long history of combatting censorship of oppressive regimes in Poland.
+It existed throughout the 19th and 20th centuries, including under foreign occupation of the country (such as the German-occupied Poland), as well as during the rule of the pro-Soviet Polish People's Republic.
 Throughout the Eastern Bloc, bibuła published until the collapse of communism was known also as samizdat (see below).

 Partitions of Poland

 In the 19th century in partitioned Poland, many underground newspapers appeared; among the most prominent was the Robotnik, published in over 1,000 copies from 1894.

 World War II

 In the Second World War, in occupied Poland there were thousands of underground publications by the Polish Secret State and the Polish resistance.
 The Tajne Wojskowe Zakłady Wydawnicze (Secret Military Printing Works) was probably the largest underground publisher in the world.
 The Home Army Biuletyn Informacyjny reached an estimated circulation of 47,000.